duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 Seeing that the mapping process makes use the estimated position, and that the position is estimated with respect to the built map, this problem is hard and can be seen as a "chicken and egg" problem.

 SLAM relies on the idea that it is necessary to make use of external information combined with internal states estimation to perform well.
 It involves making multiple observations on the environment and fusing all of them, to build a consistent global map and correct various estimation drifts and errors.
 Here are some examples of the lane following demo by duckiebot with/without using external information from the map:

 <figure class="Lane following demo with and without external information from the map">
-    <figcaption>Why external information is important.</figcaption>
+    <figcaption>Illustration of why external information is important.</figcaption>
     <figure>
         <figcaption>1.
 Lane following demo without external info.</figcaption>
         <iframe style='width:20em; height:auto' src="https://www.youtube.com/embed/n2ZHlNfFjUo" frameborder="0" allowfullscreen="true"></iframe>